lukamiletic95/papers/Conclusion.md

 ### Conclusion

 This paper was focused on improving the Tendermint's algorithm for gossiping transactions from a node's Mempool.
+Primarily, we described the general idea behind using blockchain nowadays, explained Tendermint and introduced necessary definitions.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwODQ4NDMxMDUsLTUyODU4MTQyNF19
+eyJoaXN0b3J5IjpbMTAyMzU3NTY1NiwtNTI4NTgxNDI0XX0=
 -->